burnt-labs/xion/x/dkim/README.md

 ## Features

-### 1. Poseidon Hash Calculation
+### 1. Dkim record generation

-The module includes functionality for calculating the Poseidon hash of a given public key, which enhances privacy and security in verifying DKIM signatures on-chain.
+The module includes functionality to generate a dkim record for a given domain and selector.Refer to the example usage section for more details.

 ### 2. Governance-Controlled Key Management